vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ### Day countdown

-This day countdown can be used to show the days until a special day, like a wedding, birth of a child, birthday, Christmas, or in this example, the Home Assistant Community Day!
+This day countdown can be used to show the days until a special day, such as a wedding, the birth of a child, a birthday, Christmas, or, in this example, Home Assistant Community Day.

 <img src="images_templates/community_day_countdown_basic.png" alt="day countdown for the Home Assistant community day" width="450px">

 #### Create date sensor

 First, you need to create two helpers:
-* One to define the date itself, this can be done with a `Date and/or time` helper;
+* One to define the date itself, which can be done with a `Date and/or time` helper;
-* The other one to calculate the difference between THE date and today, this can be done with a `template a sensor` helper.
+* The other to calculate the difference between the date and today, which can be done with a `template a sensor` helper.
 <br>

 [Check here (also on this page) how to create these two helpers via the frontend.](#via-the-frontend)

-The first sensor is a `Date and/or time` helper.\
+The first helper is a `Date and/or time` helper.\
 Give it a name, in this case `Community Day`.\
-Select for the input type a `Date`.
+Select `Date` as the input type.

 <img src="images_templates/helper_date.png" alt="create date helper" width="450px">

-Once the helper `input_datetime.community_day` is created, click on it and set the correct date.
+Once the helper `input_datetime.community_day` is created, click it and set the correct date.
-Now this helper is ready.
+Now the helper is ready.

 <img src="images_templates/helper_date_define.png" alt="" width="450px">

-Now we need to create another sensor, from the type `template a sensor` to calculate the days until the defined date.\
+Now we need to create another sensor, of the type `template a sensor`, to calculate the days until the defined date.\
-The value of the `State template must be:`
+The `State template` must be:
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io